 |Promotion Ended||Max Bonus||Min Cents Per Mile|

-This promotion matches the best price we've ever seen IHG sell points.
-Admittedly, now might not be the best time to be planning hotel stays.
-But with over a month before the cutoff date, there's still time to figure out how to take advantage of this pricing for when the travel climate improves.
-If you have a redemption in mind, it could be a terrific opportunity.
+This promotion falls short of the best price we've ever seen IHG sell points.
+Also, now might not be the best time to be planning hotel stays.
+However, if you have an immediate redemption in mind, it could be a great opportunity.

-Would you buy IHG points with a 100% bonus?
+Are you buying IHG points with a 100% bonus?

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.